-Note 4: Critical Judgements in Applying Accounting Policies
+Note 3: Critical Judgements in Applying Accounting Policies

 In applying the accounting policies, The Board is obliged to highlight whether it has had to make certain judgements about complex transactions or those involving uncertainty about future events.
-A critical judgement has been made in the Annual Accounts:
+There have been no critical judgements required in the Annual Accounts.